mmvvff/aamne_decompr/README.md

 2. Place the OECD Analytical AMNE data in the `1_data/` directory.

 3. There are two main subsets of R scripts: single core and parallel processing.
+I strongly suggest to use the latter for faster processing times.

    For single core processing:
    ```